CoT-RVS: Zero-Shot Chain-of-Thought Reasoning Segmentation for Videos: CoT-RVS: Multi-Agent Framework

 \subsection{Multi-Agentic Framework}

-{\bf MLLM Keyframe selector.} The keyframe selector is an MLLM agent, \textit{e.g.,} GPT-4o~\cite{hurst2024gpt4o} or Gemma3~\cite{team2025gemma}, which generates {\em keyframe selectivites} from a list of keyframe candidates, denoted as $\{\keycand_i\}$, with a CoT thinking process.
-The ultimate goal of this MLLM agent is to find all the object instances that meet the query requirement and select their respective keyframes, where the instance can be observed in that frame with the least effort.
-The output contains a list of selected object instances, each of which corresponds to an object index, a respective keyframe, and a keyframe-related object description (\textit{e.g., ``the player in black jersey at the right side of the frame''} ).
+{\bf MLLM Keyframe selector.} The keyframe selector is an MLLM agent, \textit{e.g.,} GPT-4o~\citep{hurst2024gpt4o} or Gemma3~\citep{team2025gemma}, that generates {\em keyframe selectivites} from a list of keyframe candidates, denoted as $\{\keycand_i\}$, with a CoT thinking process that analyzes the temporal-semantic correlation among the input video frames.
+To find all the object instances that meet the query requirement necessitating temporal-semantic understanding, we select their corresponding keyframes such that the pertinent instance is most apparent for the MLLM agent to observe from that frame.
+Thus, the output contains a list of selected object instances, each of which corresponds to an object index, a respective keyframe, and a keyframe-related object description (\textit{e.g., ``the player in black jersey at the right side of the frame''}).

-To achieve this goal, the agent is prompted to automatically synthesize a series of questions for each keyframe candidate and answer them one-by-one.
-Starting from more general information like \textit{``What can be seen in the frame?''} and eventually ending with detailed questions like \textit{``Are there any other objects that meet the query requirement?''}, this CoT process aims to provide in-depth spatial and temporal reasoning for the agent to find the correct objects of interest.
+Refer to \Cref{ap:offline_detals} for the prompting details.
+In implementation, the agent is prompted to automatically synthesize a series of questions for each keyframe candidate and answer them one-by-one.
+Starting from general semantic information like \textit{``What can be seen in the frame?''}, to temporal-related questions like \textit{``Is it a better keyframe?''}, and eventually ending with detailed questions like \textit{``Are there any new objects that meet the query requirement?''}, this CoT process enables thorough reasoning between the user query and the temporal-semantic correlation among the keyframe candidates.

-After analyzing all the keyframe candidates, the agent will generate an output list composed of all objects of interest and the corresponding keyframes based on its progressive question-and-answer pairs.
-This process can be visualized in~\Cref{fig:cot}.
+After analyzing all the keyframe candidates, the agent will collect all the per-frame responses and generate an output list composed of all target instances along with the respective keyframes based on its progressive question-and-answer pairs.
+We demonstrate this CoT process in~\Cref{fig:cot} for visualization.

 {\bf Reasoning Image Segmentation Model.} The task of the reasoning image segmentation model is to predict the key mask of each selected object instance.
 This agent is prompted by the selected keyframes and the keyframe-related object descriptions generated from the MLLM keyframe selector.